Defining A Polar Vortex And Highlighting Its Potential Dangers

 I am not sure anyone who hasn’t experienced the full brunt of a polar vortex can fully grasp the severity and danger that accompanies this phenomenon.

-An extreme example of a polar vortex engulfing and trapping huge parts of the United States Of America in January 2019 can be used as a perfect example of just how bad things can get.
+An extreme example of a polar vortex engulfing and trapping huge parts of the United States of America in January 2019 can be used as a perfect example of just how bad things can get.

-Cities and towns in Minnesota experienced some of the most extreme cold weather in history, which is a direct result of the polar vortex.
-Looking at the conditions they were exposed to, and the resulting consequences will help to shine some light on the dangers of such an event.
+Chicago experienced extreme cold temperatures associated with a polar vortex in January, 2019.Cities and towns in Minnesota experienced some of the most extreme cold weather in history, which is a direct result of the polar vortex.
+Looking at the conditions they were exposed to and the resulting consequences will help to shine some light on the dangers of such an event.

 In Cotton, Northern Minnesota, temperatures dropped as low as -49° Celsius (-56° Fahrenheit).
-Chicago wasn't too far behind Cotton, with temperatures reaching lows of -30° Celsius (24° Fahrenheit).
+Chicago wasn’t too far behind Cotton, with temperatures reaching lows of -31° Celsius (-23° Fahrenheit).

 These temperatures were colder than those experienced at the North Pole and Antarctica during the same period!
-This is enough to cause severe health issues within seconds.
+This is enough to cause severe health issues within minutes.

-People were advised to stay indoors, schools were closed, flights canceled, and the USPS canceled mail deliveries during this period.
+People were advised to stay indoors, schools were closed, flights were canceled, and the USPS canceled mail deliveries during this period.
 And with good reason.

 These are some of the dangerous conditions and health risks that existed during this period.

-Dangerous Transport & Infrastructure Conditions
+Dangerous Transport And Infrastructure Conditions

 The accompanying snowfall on roads and railways in many areas made travel almost impossible, and commuters got stuck on roads across the country.